amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 > both "undefined" and "null" represent the lack of a meaningful value, but "undefined" often occurs when something was expected to have a value, but it was never assigned or doesn't exist, while "null" is used when you want to explicitly say that a variable has no value or is empty.

-If you change `null` to a number like `4` in the `tempMaxNumber` initialization, it will affect how the code finds the maximum number in the `inputArray`.

-With `tempMaxNumber = 4`, the code will still correctly find the maximum number in the `inputArray`, but the initial value of `tempMaxNumber` becomes `4`.
-Therefore, the algorithm will always find a number in the array greater than or equal to `4`.

-In the given example, the maximum number in the `inputArray` is `9`.
-So, even though `tempMaxNumber` starts with the value `4`, it will be correctly updated to `9` after iterating through the `inputArray`, and the output of `console.log(tempMaxNumber)` will be `9`.

-However, if you had set `tempMaxNumber` to a number smaller than the maximum number in the array (e.g., `tempMaxNumber = 2`), the algorithm would not find the correct maximum value.
-The initial value would limit the algorithm's ability to identify the maximum number in the array accurately.
-Therefore, when using an initial value other than `null`, make sure it is greater than or equal to any possible value in the array to ensure correctness.

 ## Common Algorithm Type 1 - Brute Force

 ### What is Brute force algorithm?

-Brute Force Algorithms are straightforward methods of solving a problem that ==rely on computing power== and ==trying every possibility== rather than advanced techniques to improve efficiency.
+Brute Force Algorithms are straightforward methods of solving a problem that rely on computing power and trying every possibility rather than advanced techniques to improve efficiency.

 ### What is Brute Force Algorithm?

-A brute force algorithm ==solves a problem through exhaustion==: it goes through all possible choices until a solution is found.
+A brute force algorithm **solves a problem through exhaustion**: it goes through all possible choices until a solution is found.
 The time complexity of a brute force algorithm is often proportional to the input size.
 Brute force algorithms are simple and consistent, but very slow.

-**further explaination:**
+**Further explaination:**

-A brute force algorithm is a way to solve a problem by trying out all the possible options until we find the correct solution.
-It's like trying every combination until we get the right one.
+In JavaScript, you can implement a brute force algorithm by using loops or recursion.

 The time complexity of a brute force algorithm depends on how much data we have to deal with.
 If we have a lot of data, it will take a long time to go through all the possibilities.